 Optiwing will take our file and group our keywords into topical clusters.
 This is a great way to see how we can best use our keyword list.

 Each button has the primary keyword as the title.
-We can also see the aggregate volume, the Keyword Difficulty (How hard it is to rank for a particular keyword on a scale of 0-100).
+We can also see the aggregate volume and the Keyword Difficulty (how hard it is to rank for a particular keyword on a scale of 0-100).
 We can click on the button to see the keywords in that group.

 We can now look through this list and find the highest volume and lowest difficulty keywords to target in our article.

-When writing an article, we try to keep the primary keyword in the title, meta description, H1 header, and first paragraph.
-We’ll use keyword variations as H2's and organically sprinkle them throughout our content in a way that doesn't detract from the content but is consistent with normal speech or conversation.
-This will help us rank for not only the primary keyword, but the variations as well.
+When writing an article, try to keep the primary keyword in the title, meta description, H1 header, and first paragraph.
+Use keyword variations as H2's and organically sprinkle them throughout your content in a way that doesn't detract from the content but is consistent with normal speech.
+This will help you rank for not only the primary keyword, but the variations as well.

 Keyword Research Tools Needed: Google Search Console, Google Ads Keyword Planner & Optiwing